-A friend introduced me to Vivatmo me.
-The handy little device can measure the degree of inflammation in my lungs.
-It shows me the threshold values, just like a traffic light.
+The handy little device can measure how severely my lungs are inflamed.
+Vivatmo me measures what’s known as the FeNO value.
 It’s reassuring to be able to monitor my values myself.
-No need for a trip to the doctor; the measurement takes just seconds and couldn’t be easier.
-This helps me to plan my day.
-If my inflammation values are okay, I can get out and get active.
+There’s no need for a trip to the doctor and the measurement takes no time at all.
+This helps me to plan my day: if my inflammation values are okay, then I can get out and get active.
 If they’re not, I just take things easy.

-This handy device helps me feel on top of my asthma.
+This handy measuring device helps me feel on top of my asthma.
 I now have a better idea of how my lungs work – and don’t feel so out of it when I get together with the guys to plan our next motorbike tour.
 I have a better understanding now of what works for me and what doesn’t.”